NBA rumors: Nets rejected Celtics' Jaylen Brown-Kevin Durant trade proposal in 2022

 “[Tsai’s] response was alarming to me,” Brown said.
 “He didn’t say that the organization was working together to get Kyrie back on the floor.
 He said that [Kyrie] had more work to do.
 And our society has more work to do, including Joe Tsai.
 It’s 2022.
 It takes 10 minutes of time to see who these business owners and corporations are associated with, who they’re doing business with, who they’re affiliated with.”

-It's unclear whether the comment played a role in Brooklyn passing on Boston's offer, but it's safe to say Brown and Tsai were not a match made in heaven.
+It's unclear whether the comment played a role in Brooklyn declining Boston's offer, but it's safe to say Brown and Tsai were not a match made in heaven.

-The Celtics built one of the NBA's best teams in recent memory, acquiring Jrue Holiday and Kristaps Porzingis alongside Tatum, Brown and White.
+The Celtics built a historically dominant team in the coming seasons, acquiring Jrue Holiday and Kristaps Porzingis to pair with Tatum, Brown and White.
 Brown won the 2024 finals MVP, averaging 20.8 points, 5.4 rebounds and 5.0 assists during Boston's 4-1 victory over the Mavericks.

 Meanwhile, the Nets tore down their roster and committed to a rebuild last summer.
 Following offseason trades with the New York Knicks and Houston Rockets, Brooklyn leads the NBA with 13 tradable first-round picks and $50 million – $65 million in cap space this summer.